 - Do not speak to police without your attorney present.
 Police may cajole you to confess or admit things which can be used against you in court.

 Have you been falsely accused of a sex crime in Texas?
-Reach out to Neal Davis for help, starting with a free legal review of your case.
+Reach out to Neal Davis for help, starting with a legal review of your case.
 Contact us today so we can immediately get started defending you against false sexual claims or accusations.